Excse/arkoi_language/docs/basic_types.md

 ### Floating Point Constants

-The type of floating point constants will always be f64 if not specified.
+The op of floating point constants will always be f64 if not specified.

 | Name        | Example      | Default TypeNode |
 |-------------|--------------|------------------|